LLNL/LUAR/README.md

 # Learning Universal Authorship Representations

-This is the official repository for the EMNLP 2021 paper "Learning Universal Authorship Representations".
+This is the official repository for the EMNLP 2021 paper ["Learning Universal Authorship Representations"](https://aclanthology.org/2021.emnlp-main.70/).
 The paper studies whether the authorship representations learned in one domain transfer to another.
 To do so, we conduct the first large-scale study of cross-domain transfer for authorship verification considering zero-shot transfers involving three disparate domains: Amazon Reviews, fanfiction short stories, and Reddit comments.

+## HuggingFace
+LUAR model variations are now available on HuggingFace!
+They can be found [here](https://huggingface.co/collections/rrivera1849/luar-65133328387d403b2e6f33a2).

 ## Installation
 Run the following commands to create an environment and install all the required packages: